-GAT 260 User Experience Design I (3 cr.)
+DES 150 Introduction to User Experience (3 cr.)

-Credit may be received for GAT 260 or ART 260, but not both.
+Credit may be received for only one of: DES 150, UX 101, GAT 260, ART 260.

 This course explores fundamental principles of interactive design and psychological principles related to design.

 Emphasis is placed on information architecture, graphic design concepts, user interface documentation, and interface prototyping techniques.